tasharen/tnet/Assets/TNet/ReadMe - 3.0.0.txt

 TNManager.onSetChannelData (Channel, path, data) TNManager.onSetPlayerData (Player, path, data)

-If you want an example of how to subscribe to these events, have a look at the NetworkEventReceiver class.
+If you want an example of how to subscribe to these events, have a look at the TNEventReceiver class.

 --------------------------------------------------------------------------------------------------------------------
  Stand-Alone Server